Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## The Role of Architecture

+Uncertainty often gets redirected to architects.

+When nobody knows who can decide, architecture becomes the place where teams seek permission, conflict resolution, or protection from objections that may appear later.
+This can make architects influential, but it also turns architecture into a dependency and eventually a queue.

 Architects should not become the default owners of every uncertain decision.

-That creates dependency and turns architecture into a queue.

-Architects should help:
+Their contribution is usually more valuable when they help the organization:

 - Identify architecturally significant decisions
 - Establish principles and guardrails
 - Expose wider consequences and trade-offs
-- Facilitate cross-boundary decisions
+- Facilitate decisions that cross organizational boundaries
 - Create predictable escalation paths
 - Preserve important decision context

-Architectural influence also extends beyond formal architecture roles.
+This does not mean that only architects shape architecture.

-Product leaders, managers, security functions, delivery teams, procurement functions, and risk owners all shape the architecture through consequential decisions.
+Product leaders, managers, security functions, delivery teams, procurement functions, and risk owners all influence the architecture through the decisions they make and the constraints they introduce.

-> People with consequential decision rights shape the architecture, whether or not they hold a formal architecture role.
+People with consequential decision rights shape the architecture, whether or not they hold a formal architecture role.

-This does not make formal architects irrelevant.

-It clarifies their purpose.

-A strong architecture function does not attempt to own every decision.
+The purpose of a strong architecture function is therefore not to own every decision.
+It is to help the organization make consequential decisions with clearer authority, better context, and fewer hidden dependencies.

-It helps the organization establish clear decision authority, guardrails, escalation paths, and shared context for better decisions at the right level.

 ## Final Thoughts

 Architecture diagrams describe structures.

-Decision rights explain how those structures are allowed to change.

-When authority is unclear, teams wait, forums become hidden gates, and accountability becomes separated from influence.

-When authority is explicit, teams can act locally, escalate predictably, and preserve the reasoning behind consequential choices.
+They do not show the negotiations, trade-offs, mandates, exceptions, and risk decisions that allowed those structures to emerge.

+When authority is unclear, teams wait or search for informal approval.
+Forums become hidden gates.
+People may be held accountable for outcomes they cannot influence, while others exercise authority without carrying the consequences.

+Clear decision rights do not eliminate disagreement, uncertainty, or poor decisions.

+They make it easier to see where a decision belongs, who needs to contribute, when it should escalate, and who must ultimately stand behind it.

-Architecture emerges through the decisions an organization repeatedly permits, constrains, escalates, and records.
+Architecture is shaped not only through formal architecture work, but through the decisions an organization repeatedly permits, constrains, escalates, and records.

 > Who decides shapes the architecture.